 Without going too far into telling the contents of DMR, I end the carousel tour by talking about associations, which open the world to a political game, like UH: VM18 and the special forces, which instead lead him towards a more braggart and Hollywood approach.
 In essence, the Dossier is promoted with flying colors in many of its areas.

 Now, aside from how well this manual fits into the WW2 setting I am playing with my group, I would like to talk about what could have made DMR even more beautiful, sparkling and enjoyable.
 The first place goes to Photos: The manual presents some photos of special forces, freedom fighters and soldiers in general.
-Although I understand that they help to find the right dive I would have gladly appreciated a roundup of soldiers drawn by Vasco Gioachini, Luca Lamberti, Valentina Pinti e Vanessa D'Ambrosio (the designers) and colored by Luca Zavattini.
+Although I understand that they help to find the right dive I would have gladly appreciated a roundup of soldiers drawn by Vasco Gioachini, Luke Lamberti, Valentina Pinti e Vanessa D'Ambrosio (the designers) and colored by Luca Zavattini.
 My compliments go to the gentlemen listed above, professionals capable of showing the right feeling for each table.

 The second (and last) place on the throne of the “I would have preferred tournament” goes to respite.
 Although I have read the updates on the great theaters of Terra Z willingly, I would have preferred some insights on smaller theaters such as Africa, Arabia and India, South America and Oceania.
 Obviously it is not a lack but a simple curiosity; the authors have accustomed us to fantastic things and I would like to know how they imagine these events.